 Make sure the salesperson measures your feet.
 Although this is true for any shoe purchase having the correct size is even more important if you’re going to be walking around in high heels.

 Don’t Buy Cheap

 If you’re going to buy a heel, buy a quality shoe.
 There are lots of inexpensive high heels out there that will kill your feet.
 Try a well-established company like Munro if you’re going to go higher.

 Cushion Your Shoes

-Purchase yourself a pair of high heel insoles made just for high heel wearers.
+Purchase yourself metatarsal pads for high heel wearers.
 These insoles relieve pressure under the forefoot by redistributing your weight in the shoe.
 According to Superfeet the makers of this insole, it can also help reduce blisters, fatigue, and pump bump--also known as Haglund’s deformity.

 All this being said I still suggest a heel no higher than one inch.
 In addition, going totally flat is not a good option for most people either, unless you have perfect feet.
 Stick to a slight heel from a great shoe company with room in the toebox and your feet will wear much better in the long run.